The Wrong People (album)

-The Wrong People is the second studio album by British new wave band Furniture, released on 10 November 1986 by Stiff Records.
+The Wrong People is the second studio album by the British new wave band Furniture, released on 10 November 1986 by Stiff Records.

 Background

 In 1986, Furniture signed a recording contract with independent label Stiff Records.
 Their first release on the label was the single "Brilliant Mind", which was released in April and reached number 21 in the UK Singles Chart, giving the band their commercial breakthrough.
 To capitalise on the success, their former label Survival/Premonition released The Lovemongers in June, a collection of the band's earlier studio recordings.
 In October, the band released their follow-up single "Love Your Shoes", which was a re-recorded version of a song first released as a single in 1984.
 Despite becoming a radio hit, the single failed to chart after financial troubles faced by Stiff resulted in the failure to press enough copies of the single to match demand.
 The Wrong People soon followed in November, and was released on LP and cassette in the UK, France and Belgium.
 However, the album also suffered from Stiff's financial crisis.
 30,000 copies were pressed, but the label then went into liquidation and was subsequently sold to ZTT Records, who opted not to press any more copies.
 After its release, the album became a cult classic.

 The band spent the next two years freeing themselves from the Stiff contract.
 Meanwhile, they were able to spend time touring with the British Council in countries such as Cyprus, Turkey, Romania and Czechoslovakia.
 They signed to Arista Records in 1989 and released Food, Sex & Paranoia in 1990, but it was also a commercial failure.
 Afterwards, the band continued to tour and released the compilation She Gets Out the Scrapbook: The Best of Furniture in 1991, but decided to split soon after.
 The Wrong People remained out-of-print for many years until 2010, when it was given its first CD and digital download release by Cherry Red Records, containing nine bonus tracks.